classProgrammer/horus_info/CLC3_DOCUMENTATION.md

     >           "intent": "Hello" }]
     > }}

-The frontend for watson is a fork of Rasa's front end and can be found in the folder `watson_frontend`.
+The frontend for Watson is a fork of Rasa's front end and can be found in the folder `watson_frontend`.
 The structure stayed the same so refer to [it's documentation](#rasa) for the documentation.